Table of Contents

-What Should You Do After Having an Accident?
+What Should You Do After Having An Accident?

 It doesn’t matter what kind of accident you may find yourself in.
-Even a fender bender or rear-ender could total the front or rear of your vehicle.
+Even a fender bender or rear-end crash could total the front or rear of your vehicle.
 These seemingly “minor” accidents may lead to a total write-off of your car.
 That is when an insurance company says that the repairs on your vehicle exceed its value, and they are just going to give you the cash for the write-off.
 That cash is never going to be what you paid for the car.

 General Car Insurance Tips